 Generally, advertisements in the public media must contain at least one named attorney who is responsible for the content of the advertisement.
 Many states require the name of the lawyer or law firm responsible for the content on the website to be clearly displayed somewhere on the website.

 Other states require the name of the responsible attorney to be on the initial access page of the website, or the homepage.
 To avoid a bar rule violation, it is generally good practice for attorneys to put their name on every page of their website.

-Attorney websites in many jurisdictions must state the content provided is merely legal information, and not legal advice.
+Attorney websites in many jurisdictions must state the content provided is merely legal information and not legal advice.
 One general disclaimer on the website is considered sufficient in many states.

-Many jurisdictions have some requirement for the geographic location of the attorney's office or law firm.
-The most restrictive states require the geographical location or city or town where the lawyer's principal office is located to be on the initial access page, also known as the homepage.
+The bar rules in your jurisdictions might have specific requirements for what you can say about where your law firm is located.
+The most restrictive states require the geographical location or city or town where the lawyer's principal office is located to be on the initial access page - also known as the homepage.

 Links on the homepage to another page on the website with this information are usually not considered sufficient.
 Other states require law firms to not advertise other office locations on their website unless these locations are staffed at least three days per week, the advertisement clarifies the days and times the attorney will be at that office, or the advertisement states meetings are by appointment only.

-This article was last updated on October 9, 2018.
+This article was last updated on Tuesday, February 9, 2021.